timmanik/librechat-for-portkey/README.md

     */
 ```

 As you can see, this is a somewhat improvised approach to getting our use case to work.
-The upside is that we are not changing much of Librechat.
+The upside is that we are not changing much of LibreChat.

 Better directions to consider are: